 Events track specific actions that users take within your app – for example, making a purchase, playing a song, or sharing on Facebook.
 This helps you understand how users interact with your app.
 This page will show you how to easily capture this information by walking through a hypothetical Article Read event (note: this example is translatable to other actions such as Game Level Played).

-For information on how Event data is reported in the Flurry portal, see Events & Event Reporting.
+For information on how Event data is reported in the Flurry portal, refer to Events & Event Reporting.

 Please Note: You must initiate the session with one of the startSession method variants prior to logging any events.
 Any events logged prior to session initialization will not be recorded.

 You can track up to 500 unique Event names for each app.
 Flurry will send automated emails to the Administrators on your account at 50%, 75%, and 90% of event limit usage.
 Once your app hits the 500 event limit, no further events would be tracked and an email will be delivered informing your Adminstrators that the limit has been reached.
 To avoid hitting this limit, read our best practices section down below.